remisansfamine/rasterizer/README.md

 Rasterization rendering
 ===
-CPU Rendering library written in C++ 17 for C/C++ with a scene loader (using stb, TinyObjLoader, GLFW and ImGui) accompanied by a mathematics library.
+CPU Rendering library written in C++ 17 for C/C++ with a scene loader (using stb, TinyObjLoader, GLFW and ImGui) and a mathematics library.

 **/!\\ CPU Software renderers are not performant nor efficient, it is not recommended to use them on a serious project.
 Use it at your own risk. /!\\**